Nature of Operations and Summary of Significant Accounting Policies

 The following table presents assets and liabilities that are measured and recognized at fair value as of December 31, 2011 on a recurring and non-recurring basis:

-The Company recorded goodwill and intangible assets as a result of the business combinations that were completed during 2011 and that are discussed throughout this Form 10-K. These assets were valued with the assistance of a valuation consultant and consisted of Level 3 valuation techniques.
+The Company has goodwill and intangible assets as a result of the business combinations that were completed during 2011 and that are discussed throughout this form 10-Q. These assets were valued with the assistance of a valuation consultant and consisted of Level 3 valuation techniques

-The Company recorded derivative liabilities as a result of: (i) the variable maturity conversion feature in its convertible notes payable; (ii) the additional security issuance feature in its convertible notes payable notes, common stock and warrants; and (iii) warrants issued to non-employees that are treated as derivative liabilities.
+The Company has derivative liabilities as a result of 2011 and 2012 convertible promissory notes and common stock and warrants with exercise price reset provisions that include embedded derivatives.
 These liabilities were valued with the assistance of a valuation consultant and consisted of Level 3 valuation techniques.

-The Companys financial instruments consist of cash, accounts receivable, accounts payable, accrued liabilities and notes payable.
+The Companys financial instruments consist of cash and cash equivalents, accounts receivable, accounts payable, accrued liabilities and long-term debt.
 The estimated fair value of cash, accounts receivable, accounts payable and accrued liabilities approximate their carrying amounts due to the short-term nature of these instruments.
-The carrying value of notes payable also approximates fair value because their terms are similar to those in the lending market for comparable loans with comparable risks.
+The carrying value of long-term debt also approximates fair value since their terms are similar to those in the lending market for comparable loans with comparable risks.
 None of these instruments are held for trading purposes.

 Accounts receivable are carried at their estimated collectible amounts.
 The Company grants unsecured credit to substantially all of its customers.
 Ongoing credit evaluations are performed and potential credit losses are charged to operations at the time the account receivable is estimated to be uncollectible.
 Since the Company cannot necessarily predict future changes in the financial stability of its customers, the Company cannot guarantee that its reserves will continue to be adequate.

 From time to time, the Company may have a limited number of customers with individually large amounts due.
 Any unanticipated change in one of the customers credit worthiness could have a material effect on the results of operations in the period in which such changes or events occurred.
-As of December 31, 2012 and 2011, the Company recorded an allowance for doubtful accounts of $44,700 and $18,050, respectively.
-As of December 31, 2012, the Company had one customer whose balance represented 43% of total accounts receivable.
-As of December 31, 2011, no single customer had a balance greater than 10%.
+The Company recorded an allowance for doubtful accounts of $86,729 and $18,050 as of June 30, 2012 and December 31, 2011, respectively.
+The June 30, 2012, allowance was primarily due to the default of a single client which totaled $66,525.
+As of June 30, 2012, the Company had one customer whose balance represented 19% of total accounts receivable.
+As of December 31, 2011, there were no single customers with balances greater than 10%.

 Equipment, which is recorded at cost, consists primarily of computer equipment and is depreciated using the straight-line method over the estimated useful lives of the related assets (generally five years or less).
 Costs incurred for maintenance and repairs are expensed as incurred and expenditures for major replacements and improvements are capitalized and depreciated over their estimated remaining useful lives.
-Depreciation expense for the years ended December 31, 2012 and 2011 was $22,153 and $19,712, respectively.
-Accumulated depreciation for the Companys equipment at December 31, 2012 and 2011 totaled $156,174 and $134,810, respectively.
+Depreciation expense for the three months ended June 30, 2012 and 2011 was $6,766 and $5,876, respectively.
+Depreciation expense for the six months ended June 30, 2012 and 2011 was $13,384 and $7,160, respectively.
+Accumulated depreciation for the Companys equipment equaled $147,404 at June 30, 2012 and $134,810 at December 31, 2011.

 Goodwill and Other Intangible Assets